Litou-lyh/Multicore-Final-Project/README.md

 ## 3. Our Modification
-We mainly modified the file orb.cpp, the function "computeOrbDescriptor()" is the main process of orb descriptor computation.
+We mainly modified the file orb.cpp, the function `computeOrbDescriptor()` is the main process of orb descriptor computation.
-You can compare our version "./src/parallel/src" with serial version "./src/original/src".
+You can compare our version `./src/parallel/src` with serial version `./src/original/src`.

+Also, see our report at `./Report.pdf`

 ## Contact
 Please contact yl10798@nyu.edu (Mr. Yihan Li)